Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/user-guide/03-searching-and-filtering.md

 ### What Gets Searched

-When you enter a search term, the Package Manager looks for matches in:
+When you enter a search term, the Marketplace looks for matches in:

-1. **Component Name**: The primary identifier of the component
+1. **Item Name**: The primary identifier of the item
-2. **Description**: The detailed explanation of the component's purpose
+2. **Description**: The detailed explanation of the item's purpose
-3. **Subcomponent Names and Descriptions**: Text within nested components
+3. **Subcomponent Names and Descriptions**: Text within nested items

 ### Search Features